EU makes 1 bln-euro bet on Gilead's COVID drug before trial results

 By Francesco Guarascio

-BRUSSELS, Oct 13 (Reuters) - The European Union agreed to pay more than 1 billion euros ($1.2 billion) to Gilead GILD.O for a six-month supply of its antiviral drug remdesivir, shortly before the publication of final results for the biggest trial of the COVID-19 medication.
+BRUSSELS, Oct 13 (Reuters) - The European Union has agreed to pay more than 1 billion euros ($1.2 billion) to Gilead GILD.O for a six-month supply of its antiviral drug remdesivir, shortly before the publication of final results of the biggest trial of the COVID-19 medication.

-The deal came amid shortages in EU states, which might have hastened decisions before definitive results on whether remdesivir is as effective as so far deemed, and on its potential toxicity.
+The deal was agreed amid shortages in EU states, which might have hastened the decision before definitive results on whether remdesivir is as effective as so far deemed, and on its potential toxicity.

-The price agreed, and previously undisclosed, for each treatment cycle is 2,070 euros ($2,440), for a total amount of 1 billion and 35 million euros, according to a person familiar with the matter.
+The price agreed, and previously undisclosed, for each treatment cycle is 2,070 euros ($2,440), Gilead said, for a total amount of 1 billion and 35 million euros.

-Despite the big contract, the price per course is in line with that paid by EU countries in a much smaller supply deal agreed in July to treat about 30,000 patients with a six-dose course.
+Despite the big contract, the price per course is in line with that paid by EU countries in a much smaller supply deal agreed in July to treat about 30,000 patients with a six-dose course, administered in five days.

+Gilead said this was the same price offered to other wealthier countries.

 Under the new deal, payments will be made to Gilead by the European governments covered by the contract only when they buy doses.